-In my never-ending quest to put healthy food on the table without going broke, I’m always looking for easy ways to cut corners without sacrificing quality.
+In my never-ending quest to put nourishing, delicious food on the table without going broke, I’m always looking for easy ways to cut corners without sacrificing quality.
 A perfect example – get my kids to eat more beans.

-Beans are healthy and cheap and we need to eat more of them, more often.
-That’s how cookie dough hummus, chocolate hummus, and cake batter hummus were born.
+Beans are full of fiber, they’re cheap, and we need to eat more of them, more often.
+That’s how Cookie Dough Hummus, Chocolate Hummus, and Cake Batter Hummus were born.

-For years I’ve been making slow cooker beans.
-A few hours in the slow cooker (or up to 8 hours for my famous slow cooker refried beans), and you have a big batch of beans ready to go.
+For years, I’ve been making Slow Cooker Beans.
+I like that they’re hands-off, but they can take up to 8 hours, and when I have a big batch of dried beans ready to go.
 I’m looking for something faster.
 That’s where the Instant Pot comes in.

 For me, Instant Pot beans are super easy, fast, and practical for our busy lifestyle.

 - Frugal.
-They’re cheaper than canned beans (even more so when you buy dry beans in bulk!)
+Dry beans are cheaper than cans of beans (and even more so when you buy dry beans in bulk!)

 - Fast.
 You’ll have tasty beans within an hour.

 - Bean variety.
-You can use this recipe for all types of beans like chickpeas, black beans, pinto beans, chili beans, kidney beans, etc.
+You can use this pressure cooker beans method for all types of beans like chickpeas, black beans, pinto beans, chili beans, and kidney beans.

 - Beans